 If you smoke or use tobacco, you probably already know that the best thing you can do for your health is to stop.
 The U.S. Surgeon General says if you stop now, you'll have a better quality of life and more years to live it.

 You may already know that quitting smoking isn't easy.
 But, millions of other people have done it, and you can, too.

-If you want help to quit tobacco forever, attend our Beat Tobacco class and support group at Goshen Heart & Vascular Center.
-Our program is led by certified instructors and focuses not only on the addictive aspects of nicotine, but also the mental, physical and social factors related to smoking.
+If you want help to quit tobacco forever, attend our free support group at Goshen Heart & Vascular Center, Tuesdays from 5;30 to 7:00 p.m.
+Our program is led by a certified tobacco treatment specialist and focuses not only on the addictive aspects of nicotine, but also the mental, physical and social factors related to smoking.
 The program is tailored to your needs to help you quit — permanently.

 Smoking-cessation aids can increase your chance of success.
 We can help you find the right one for you.

 Quit lines – When you call a quit line, you can talk with someone who's trained to help people quit smoking.
 It's free, and you can call almost any time.
 Find a quit line by calling the American Cancer Society.

 Nicotine patches – They give you a measured dose of nicotine through your skin to fight cravings.
 And, you can buy patches without a prescription.
 Several types and strengths are available.
 The one you choose depends on your body size and how much you smoked.

 Nicotine gum – This fast-acting form of nicotine replacement doesn't require a prescription.
 And, it comes in two strengths: 2 mg and 4 mg.
 Chew the gum slowly until it tastes peppery.
 Then, place the gum against your cheek.
 Alternate chewing it and placing it next to your cheek for about 20 to 30 minutes.
 But don't eat or drink anything when using the gum.
 This reduces nicotine absorption.
 Scheduling your doses throughout the day may be more effective for calming cravings.